IBM/ansible-lifecycle-driver/docs/ibm-cp4na-log-message.md

      For message_type response:
        exit_code - Exit code of the command
      ```
-  6. If `message_type` is message, then `protocol_metadata` values will be decided by users.
-  7. For any other protocols, `protocol_metadata` can have relevant properties.
+  7. For any other protocols, `protocol_metadata` can have relevant properties which will be decided by the users.

 ## Example: